criteo/babar/README.md

 ### Babar-agent

-The **babar-agent** instuments the JVM to register and logs the resource usage metrics.
+The **babar-agent** instruments the JVM to register and log the resource usage metrics.
 It is a standard `java-agent` component (see the [instrumentation API doc](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html) for more information).

 In order to add the agent to a JVM, add the following arguments to the java command line used to start your application: